- Prince Edward Island - a valued tourist destination

 St Dunstan's Basilica Cathedral

-Our next destination is Great George Street.
+Our route leads through Water Street to Great George Street.
 The most important building on this street is St. Dunstan's Basilica, the Roman Catholic cathedral of the Diocese of Charlottetown.
-It was built in the style of French churches between 1897 and 1907.
-Hardly had it been completed than after a fire in 1913, it had to be rebuilt based on the original plans.
-The bright, airy cathedral has an impressive altar, a powerful organ and beautiful, contemporary stained glass windows.
+It was built between 1897 and 1907 in the style of French churches.
+Shortly after completion, a fire destroyed the new building.
+The successor building was completed 110 years ago based on the original construction plans.
+The bright, airy cathedral has a remarkable altar, a large organ and beautiful stained glass windows.

 Remembering the Charlottetown Conference